operand/agency/README.md

-1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent themself executed the `help` action proactively, and display the resulting list actions as a slick way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.
+1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent themself executed the `help` action proactively, and display the resulting list as a slick way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.

-Note that ChattyAI uses a more typical prompt, showing that these techniques need not be shared by all agents connected to a space, but can be entirely unique to each agent.
+Note that `ChattyAI` uses a more typical prompt, showing that prompt techniques need not be shared by all agents connected to a space, but can be entirely unique to each agent.